tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![K-Means predictions](Images/kmeans-predictions-risk.png)

-Explain to students that, as they can see, three classes were found, labeled as `0`, `1`, and `2`.
-Make it clear to the class that naming classes is part of the job done by a subject matter expert; the k-means algorithm is just able to identify how many clusters are in the data and label them with numbers.
+Explain to students that, as they can see, three classes were found, labelled as `0`, `1`, and `2`.
+Make it clear to students that naming the classes is part of the job done by a subject matter expert; the k-means algorithm is just able to identify how many clusters are in the data and label them with numbers.

 Continue the demo by adding a new column to the DataFrame with the predicted risk levels, explain to students that the predicted classes are in the `labels_` attribute of the model.

 ![Adding predicted classes](Images/adding-classes-column.png)

 * Visualizing the clusters helps to understand how they are arranged graphically.
-In this case, we actually have too many features to represent visually, but we can take two of them to plot the clusters.
+In this case, we have too many features to represent visually, but we can take two of them to plot the clusters.

   ![Visualizing the clusters by plotting two Features](Images/plotting-2d.png)

 Continue the live coding demo by showing students how the best value for `k` can be found; highlight the following:

 * Two lists are created to store the values for the `inertia` and to define how many values of `k` we want to try.
-Ten values of `k` is normally a good number to start.
+Ten values of `k` is usually a good number to start.

   ```python
   inertia = []